AztecProtocol/aztec-connect/markdown/specs/claim_circuit.md

 Computed vars:

 - Extract data from the `claim_note.bridge_id`:

   - ```
     bridge_id_data = {
-        bridge_address_id, // represents a defi bridge contract address input_asset_id,
+        bridge_address_id, // represents a defi bridge contract address input_asset_id_a,
-        output_asset_id_a,
+        input_asset_id_b,     // if virtual, is the defi_interaction nonce from when a loan/LP position was opened output_asset_id_a,
         output_asset_id_b,
-        opening_nonce,     // the defi_interaction nonce from when a loan/LP position was opened

                            // during some earlier defi interaction by the user bit_config,
         aux_data,
     }
     ```

 - The same data is also currently extracted from the `defi_interaction_note.bridge_id`.
 This is redundant, but we'll only need to remove these extra constraints if we ever approach the next power of 2.
 - Extract config data from `bit_config`:
   - ```